FelpyOfGulet/FelpyOfGulet/README.md

 ## 🏫 I'm studying at:
 Graz University of Technology

+## 🔧 Currently working on:

+- An app that uses the kivy library to gameify the studying experience.
+- A Machine Learning program that identifies patterns in stocks

 ## 📫 How to reach me:
 -   Email: guilherme.p.candeias@gmail.com
 -   Twitter: Guilherme Candeias (@GuinWorldwide)